randocontent/notes/react/react-patterns-1.md

 ---
-title: React Patterns For Beginners
+title: React Patterns
 nav_order: 110
+parent: React
 ---

-Key patterns to use when building apps with React.
+After learning React for a few weeks, some key patterns to use for building apps.

 1. TOC
 {:toc}